Call Now Free Quote

 Type N or S on Pre-1920 Soft Brick: Edge Cracking and Face Delamination

-On historic brick with very low compressive strength, even Type N at 750 PSI can be too hard.
-The failure mode differs slightly from the Type S on modern brick scenario: rather than full face spalling, the damage appears as cracking along the mortar-brick interface and progressive delamination of the brick face.
+On historic brick with very low compressive strength, even Type N at a minimum 750 PSI can be too hard.
+The failure mode differs slightly: rather than full face spalling, the damage appears as cracking along the mortar-brick interface and progressive delamination of the brick face.
 The mortar remains intact while the brick deteriorates around it.

 This failure is slower than Type S spalling but equally irreversible.
-Historic brick that has been damaged by mortar misspecification cannot be stabilized by re-tuckpointing.
+Historic brick damaged by mortar misspecification cannot be stabilized by re-tuckpointing.
 Once the interface bond is broken and the brick face has begun to delaminate, the damaged units must be replaced.

 Overly Weak Mortar on Structural Sections: Joint Washout